ngol0/advanced-DL-learning/README.md

 ## Project Details
 * #### Transfer Learning:
-  *Objective:* uild a model to predict bounding boxes around images.
+  *Main Objective:* build a model to predict bounding boxes around images.

-  *Task:* Use transfer learning on any of the pre-trained models available in Keras.
+  *Specific Tasks:* Use transfer learning with the pre-trained model **MobileNet-V2** to train a new model.
 Dataset: Caltech Birds - 2010 dataset.

   *Resutls:* iou score greater than 0.5 for 49.20% of the images.

 * #### Object Detection:
-  *Objective:* Retrain RetinaNet to spot Zombies using just 5 training images.
+  *Main Objective:* Retrain **RetinaNet** to spot Zombies using just 5 training images.

-  *Task:* Setup the model to restore pretrained weights and fine tune the classification layers.
+  *Specific Tasks:* Setup the model to restore pretrained weights and fine tune the classification layers.

   *Results:* The boxes my model generated match 99.58% of the ground truth boxes with a relative tolerance of 0.3.